cig0/nixos-config/README.md

 myOptions:
 - cli: settings related to CLI applications and shell
 - environment: useful to set shell environment variables
-- hardware: settings related to hardware information, like setting CPU or GPU hardware (e.g.  isIntelCpu, isIntelGpu, isNvidiaGpu)
+- hardware: settings related to hardware information, like setting CPU or GPU hardware
 - kernel: settings related to the kernel or kernel components
 - nixos: settings related to NixOS itself, like channelPkgs to traverse between channels